Alaqian/Linformer-Based-Conversational-Chatbot/README.md

 ## Main requirements
 - Python 3.6 to 3.8 (3.6 preferred)*

-*The list of dependencies required to run this project is in the file [requirements.txt](requirements.txt)
+*The list of dependencies required to run this project is in the [requirements.txt](requirements.txt) file.

 ## Special Thanks